fafalone/WinDevLib/README.md

 WinDevLib started as a project to replace my VB6 COM interface type library, oleexp.tlb.
 This is still probably the most common use case.
 WinDevLib presented the best opportunity there would be to ditch some olelib legacy baggage.
 It's fairly simple to move your VB6 projects to WinDevLib, just follow these steps:

-The follow steps apply only if you're converting code that previously relied on my oleexp.tlb project:
+The following steps apply only if you're converting code that previously relied on my oleexp.tlb project:

 1) Replace oleexp.IUnknown with IUnknownUnrestricted.
 WinDevLib keeps this separate due to the major issues with conflicts with the former approach.
 If your project has IUnknown *without* oleexp. in front of it, **do not** replace those, as it's not referring to oleexp.